ECE-571-Fall-2024/finalprj-team_12/README.md

 ### To run the unit tests

 In the test directories for the individual layers, there is a testbench that instantiates just that layer and more throughly execerises the module.
 The makefile targets are the same as the main makefile.
+In the conv_test there is a "cover" makefile target, runs a simulation with line coverage.

 ## But, why?